When to Go

 soda at the parks.
 If you don't like the taste of Disney's tap water,

-which you can carry on your back and drink from through a long tube.
+that you can carry on your back and drink from through a long tube.
+Size

 Wipes - Use these to wash hands when no sink is available or to